dylangleason/weather-report/README.md

 ## Approach

-- Due to the UI requirement, and to keep things simple, I elected to render views via a Rails `Base` Controller, rather than defining a web API using the `API` Controller and writing a separate client app (e.g. using React).
+- Due to the UI requirement, and to keep things simple, I elected to render the main view via a Rails `Base` Controller, rather than defining a web API using the `API` Controller and writing a separate client app (e.g. using React).
-- However, I encapsulated domain models and business logic in the as services classes in the `lib` directory in order to limit coupling with Rails infrastructure.
+- I encapsulated domain models and business logic in the as services classes in the `lib` directory in order to limit coupling with Rails infrastructure.
 By doing so, we can reuse domain logic in the context of a web API more easily in the future, and it also makes our domain services easier to test.
-- I chose to implement caching response data to OpenWeather queries rather than caching pages or view fragments, but the latter is possible since we don't require any request filters.
+- I chose to cache response data to OpenWeather queries rather than caching pages or view fragments, but the latter is possible since we don't require any request filters.
 I chose not to go this route, though, since this strategy could change if using an API controller.

 ## Areas of Improvement

 Here are a few areas that could use improvement, but I did not implement due to lack of time.

-- Spend more time on error handling when OpenWeather or their related Geocoder service is down or rate limited.
+- Improve error handling on the backend.
+I added stubs for custom error handler methods using `rescue_from` but did not implement them.
+This could provide more useful error reporting for client apps.
-- I used some prebuilt components using Bulma CSS to build a very simple / rudimentary UI.
-This could definitely be improved with input validation and other error handling, better animations, icons, etc. My frontend skills are a bit limited...
+- I used some prebuilt components using Bulma CSS to build a very simple, but rudimentary UI.
+This could definitely be improved upon input validation and other error handling, better animations, icons, etc.
-- Consider configuring autoload or eager load paths to clean up inclusion of `lib` directory services.
+- Consider configuring autoload or eager load paths to clean up inclusion of `lib` directory services, as the various `require` statements are a little bit messy.
-- I focused on writing unit tests for the business logic, but I didn't have enough time to figure out a way to write high-value tests for controllers, as those would require patching in order to mock infrastructure rather than using dependency injection.
-I figured the value there was limited from a testing standpoint relative to testing the feature end-to-end via the web interface.
-Some postman tests could also be useful for testing the one API request.
+- Add integration or end-to-end tests.
+I focused mostly on writing unit tests for the `WeatherService`, which was straightforward to do as I used dependency injection to mock out dependencies to infrastructure.
+A controller test would probably be well suited toward an end-to-end test, but would require using Minitest stubs rather than dependency injection.
+Using fake services that more closely resemble the Weather APIs might also make this more robust.
-- Explore using the Rails / Redis cache integration via `Rails.cache` rather than using a custom singleton.
-I wasn't quite sure how to use this as it seemed to use a different API from `Redis`, and wasn't sure how to test as I was using `Miniredis`.
-I believe the Rails version handles connection pooling which is an important consideration when scaling in a production environment.
-The basic Redis client does not manage connection pooling.
+- Configure connection pools for Redis using the builtin Rails cache wrapper.
+I wasn't quite sure how to use this as it seemed to use a different API than `Redis` or `Miniredis`, so I wasn't sure how to use it in a test environment.
+The basic Redis client does not manage connection pooling, but there is a connection_pool library that wraps the underlying functionality, which may also be worth exploring.
+- Add a `docker-compose.yml` file to orchestrate Docker local development scripts more cleanly.
+Support hot reloading in the `Dockerfile` to shorten development loop.